-Pakistan State Oil (PSX: PSO) is the country’s largest OMC and is engaged in marketing and distribution of all petroleum products: Motor Gasoline (Mogas), High Speed Diesel (HSD), Furnace Oil (FO), Jet Fuel (JP-1), Kerosene, CNG, LPG, Petrochemicals and Lubricants.
-It also imports products like Mogas, HSD JP-1 and FO based on the demand.
-With over 3500 plus outlets across Pakistan and the largest distribution network, the OMC serves both retail and bulk customers.
+Pakistan State Oil (PSO) is the largest marketing company, and has the largest market share in the OMC sector.
+It is involved in the marketing and distribution of motor gasoline (Mogas), high speed diesel (HSD), furnace oil (FO), jet fuel (JP-1), kerosene, CNG, LPG, petrochemicals and lubricants.
+It also imports products like Mogas, HSD JP-1 and furnace oil based on the demand.
+It has the largest distribution network in the country.

-PSO’s volumetric growth continued in FY18 in white oil segment, especially motor spirit and HSD even though the retail segment faced stiff competition from new entrants, and substantial discounts offered by competitors and the influx of smuggled products like diesel from Iran.
-However, PSO’s furnace oil volumes declined by 29.6 percent year-on-year in FY18 as government’s priority changed to RLNG and coal for the power sector.
-PSO’s revenues increased by 20 percent, year-on-year, while profit after tax went down by 15.2 percent year-on-year primarily on account of one-time reversal of deferred tax asset; falling other income and higher exchange losses.
+Volumetric growth continued in FY18 in retail segment, especially motor spirit and HSD.
+However, PSO’s furnace oil volumes declined by 29.6 percent year-on-year in FY18 as energy mix shifted to RLNG and coal for the power sector.
+While topline was up by 20 percent, profit after tax went down by 15.2 percent year-on-year primarily on account of one-time reversal of deferred tax asset; falling other income and higher exchange losses.

-FY19 was a challenging year for the oil marketing segment due to the rising competition and economic contraction.
-While competition increased, margins also squeezed due to falling volumes by the sector.
-The decline continued for furnace oil, while the retail fuels especially diesel volumes also witnessed a decline due to falling demand from both the industrial sector, and the transport sector along with falling vehicle sales.
+FY19 was a difficult year for the OMCs due to economic slowdown amid rising competition.
+Margins also fell due to falling volumes by the sector especially the furnace oil, while the retail fuels like diesel volumes also witnessed a decline due to falling demand from both the industrial sector, and the transport sector along with falling vehicle sales.
 Moreover, the high interest rate environment along with exchange losses, peaking circular debt and mounting receivables were key factors that dragged the sectors performance including that of PSO.
-And despite an overall decline of around 38 percent in volumetric sales, PSO’s revenues posted modest increase versus a decline by most of the other oil marketing companies.
-This was due to a rebound in the the company’s volumes in the last quarter of FY19. the company’s earnigns slipped by 32 percent, which came from higher inventory losses as well as lower volumes, finance cost and exchange losses.
+And despite an overall decline of around 38 percent in volumetric sales, PSO’s revenues posted modest increase due to a rebound in the the company’s volumes in the last quarter of FY19.
+Profits slipped by 32 percent, which came from higher inventory losses as well as lower volumes, finance cost and exchange losses.
 In FY19, PSO acquired 52.67 percent stake in PRL, which lifted its consolidated earnings.

-In FY20, PSO’s volumes in furnace oil further reduced due to the continuing impact of policy of shifting power production plants to RLNG.
-On the other hand, in the retail sector PSO experienced an increase in motor gasoline volumes against an overall decline in the industry due to PSO’s increased assortment amid low demand.
+In FY20, PSO’s volumes in furnace oil reduced further due to the continuing impact of focus on RLNG.
+On the other hand, in the retail sector PSO experienced an increase in petrol volumes against an overall decline in the industry due to PSO’s increased assortment amid low demand.
 Industry diesel volumes too were affected due to weak industrial activity, construction activity, and reduced road and rail movement.
 However, PSO managed to gain volumetric growth.

-Along with decline in revenue, decline in gross profit for PSO was mainly due to inventory losses on account of sharp decrease in international oil prices during the year. – on the other hand, increase in finance cost due to higher average policy rate of State Bank of Pakistan (SBP) in FY20 adversely impacted the bottomline.
+Decline in gross profit for PSO was mainly due to inventory losses besides the falling volumes on account of sharp decrease in international oil prices during the year.
+However, increase in finance cost due to higher average policy rate adversely impacted the bottomline.
 Decline in gross profit and increase in finance cost was partially offset by lower exchange losses and higher interest income recovered from power sector during the year.
-PSO in FY21 and beyond